nirmalyabhattacharya/CourseraDataScienceCapstone/about.md

 ### How to use

-1. When the page loads up, initally the text output fields will be blank. _Please allow about 5-10 seconds for the page to load fully._<sup>1</sup>
+1. When the page loads up, initally the text output fields will be blank. _Please allow about 5-10 seconds for the page to load fully._
 2. The user can type free text, in the text box below the text that reads **Type a short sentence here:**.